 To analyze dependence of NEDD4L on the regulating the cellular levels of OGG1 in response to oxidative DNA damage, we treated U2OS cells with x-ray irradiation and monitored stability of OGG1 at several time points post-IR in the absence versus the presence of NEDD4L siRNA.
-In cells treated with NT control siRNA, the stability of OGG1 increased immediately post-IR and was maximal at 1 h post-IR where the levels were ~1.45-fold higher than unirradiated cells (Figure 5A and 5C).
-In contrast in the presence of NEDD4L siRNA, the stability of OGG1 was prolonged from 2-6 h post-IR where they were statistically significantly higher than NT control siRNA cells (Figure 5B and 5C).
+In cells treated with NT control siRNA, the stability of OGG1 increased immediately post-IR and was maximal at 1 h post-IR where the levels were ~1.45-fold higher than unirradiated cells (Figure 5A and 5C; and Supplementary Figure 7A-B).
+In contrast in the presence of NEDD4L siRNA, the stability of OGG1 was prolonged from 2-6 h post-IR where they were statistically significantly higher than NT control siRNA cells (Figure 5B and 5C; and Supplementary Figure 7C-D).
 To also investigate whether NEDD4L had any impact on OGG1 DNA glycosylase activity, we examined excision of a fluorescently labelled 8-oxoguanine containing duplex oligonucleotide using NEDD4L-ubiquitylated OGG1 protein prepared in vitro, compared to non-ubiquitylated OGG1 protein.
 We found that the 8-oxoguanine substrate was 1.4-1.7-fold less efficiently cleaved by ubiquitylated OGG1 compared to non-ubiquitylated OGG1 (Figure 5D; compare lanes 2-4 and 5-7, and Figure 5E).
 This difference in activity is observable even though only ~20 % of the OGG1 can be ubiquitylated by NEDD4L in vitro (Figure 3A), but which nevertheless demonstrates that NEDD4L-dependent ubiquitylation of OGG1 controls its DNA glycosylase/lyase activity.

 NEDD4L regulates DNA damage repair and cell survival in response to IR